purton-tech/rust-on-nails/rust-on-nails.com/content/docs/full-stack-web/forms.md

 use axum::{extract::Extension, routing::{get, post}, Router};
 ```

-The compiler will complain becuase we haven't added the database code to handle form submission.
+The compiler will complain because we haven't added the database code to handle form submission.

 ## Create the database code